TrentonZero/trentonzero.github.io/_posts/2019-08-16-Accolation_Of_Fof.md

 ---
 layout: post
 category: Personal
-tagline: "The Accolation of Fôf"
+tagline: "The Accolation of Fof"
 title: The Coming of Calemorinna: Part 1
 tags:
 - myth